 - a.
-Should have a working knowledgeof the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
-Worked the 12 Steps. - Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - d.
-A minimum of three (3) years continuous clean time. - e.
-At least one (1) year previous service at the Area level. - f.
-Willingness, desire, and ability to serve.

-- g.
-An understanding of Robert's Rules of Order. - h.
-Must be able to fulfill all duties of this position. - Willingness to gain a working knowledge of the Chairperson's and Vice Chairperson's responsibilities in the event of needing to assume the duties of either position at the IEFASC.
+Worked the 12 Steps. - b.
+Have a working knowledge and/or willingness to learn the 12 Traditions and 12 Concepts of NA Service. - c.
+A minimum of three (3) years continuous clean time. - d.
+At least one (1) year previous service at the Area level. - e.
+Willingness, desire, and ability to serve. - f.
+An understanding of Robert's Rules of Order. - g.
+Must be able to fulfill all duties of this position. - h.
+Willingness to gain a working knowledge of the Chairperson's and Vice Chairperson's responsibilities in the event of needing to assume the duties of either position at the IEFASC.

 - a.
 To serve as Chairperson/Vice Chairperson in the absence of the Chairperson and/or Vice Chairperson. - b.
-Attend all regularly scheduled IEFASC, SCRSC sessions and as many group business meetings as

-- possible. - c.
+Attend all regularly scheduled IEFASC, SCRSC sessions and as many group business meetings as possible. - c.
 Act as channel between IEFASC and SCRSC, providing two-way communication between the IEFASC and the Fellowship as a whole. - d.
-To provide an accurate typed report to IEFASC and SCRSC on all events, motions and issues covering all business of the previous area or regional committee. - e.
+To provide an accurate typed report to IEFASC on all events, motions and issues covering all business of the previous area or regional committee.

+- e.
 Carry and present requested motions from IEFASC to SCRSC and matters for group conscience from SCRSC to IEFASC. - f.
 To prevent the tabling of important SCRSC actions, the RCM has a vote.
 The RCM should use his/her judgment on matters where group conscience is not available.
 The RCM should make a motion to commit to group conscience if he/she deems necessary. - g.
 To provide the Chairperson with additional agenda items, if appropriate, for the next regular session of the SCRSC. - h.
-Is suggested to serve on one or more IEFASC or SCRSC committees, but not as Chairperson or Vice-Chairperson. - i.
-The RCM may accept Regional level nominations during the final two (2) months of their commitment. - j.
+The RCM may accept Regional level nominations during the final two (2) months of their commitment. - i.
 The calling of workshops for the committee when necessary (such workshops purposes should include, but not be limited to: How to be a GSR, World Service Committee Agenda Report, The Twelve Concepts for NA Service, and SC Regional Service discussions), and to disseminate information and ideas as well as provide open forums on important issues, topics, and motions.